LJLJSLJLJ/koserver/README.md

+KOServer
-KOServer ( this project owner is twostars )
+Note : Project owner is twostars
 ========

-Knight Online Sunucu Projesi ;
+* Knight Online Server Project ( snoxd )

-* Düzeltilen Önemli Değişiklikler
-  - Seri Skill Kullanımı Engellendi.
-  - +PermitConnect Nick ( Oyun İçi Ban Açma Komutu Eklendi )
-  - +Reload_Tables ( Ebenezer ) ( MAGIC Tablolarını ve Rankları Yükler, Sunucuyu Resetlemeden Skill Düzeltmesine Olanak Sağlar. )
-  - Bir Kaç Mantıksal Hata Düzeltildi.
-  - /ATTAKCENABLE Komutu Düzeltildi.
+* Project the real owner of the project is closed. ( is aimed to help for people )